cubewise-code/bedrock-5/README.md

 <img width="9149" height="2224" alt="bedrock5_logogray" src="https://github.com/user-attachments/assets/bdb178a3-7463-4c0b-a74b-f2c1a5059532" />

-# Bedrock 5 for TM1 v12+ (BETA)
+# Bedrock 5 Supports TM1 Containerized, v12, and PA3 Deployments of IBM Planning Analytics

-### ⚠️ Bedrock 5 is still under development, please wait for the v1 release to use it in your projects. ⚠️
+### ⚠️ Bedrock 5 is still under development and will be released on the 30th of September, [click here for the upcoming webinar](https://events.teams.microsoft.com/event/f7564ab5-78aa-4c30-a93f-b880451f2de2@0635d657-0279-4110-9c8f-2ee27b1e065b).
+Please wait for the upcoming official release to use it in your projects. ⚠️

+## This next-generation release of Bedrock has been refactored and rigorously tested to support the latest IBM Planning Analytics deployment options including TM1 Containerized, v12, and PA3 versions of the TM1 Server.
+Bedrock 5 does not support earlier versions of the TM1 Server.
+These versions (v11) are supported by [Bedrock 4](https://github.com/cubewise-code/bedrock)

-<b>Bedrock 5</b> is the latest evolution of the Bedrock library, specifically updated for compatibility with IBM Planning Analytics / TM1 Version 12+.
-This release reflects the ongoing commitment to maintaining best practices for TM1 development, providing optimized, standardized, and scalable TurboIntegrator (TI) code assets that align with changes introduced in TM1 v12+.
+<b>Bedrock 5</b> is the latest evolution of the Bedrock library, specifically updated for compatibility with TM1 Containerized, v12, and PA3 versions of the TM1 Server.
+This release reflects the ongoing commitment to maintaining best practices for Planning Analytics development, providing optimized, standardized, and scalable TurboIntegrator (TI) code assets that align with changes introduced in the TM1 Containerized, v12, and PA3 versions of the TM1 Server.

 In this article:
 - [What is Bedrock?](#what-is-bedrock)